ansible/ansible-documentation/docs/docsite/rst/community/documentation_contributions.rst

 To work with documentation on your local machine, you should use a version of Python that meets the minimum requirement for ``ansible-core``.
 For more information on minimum Python versions, see the :ref:`support matrix <support_life>`.

-Drop the ``--user`` option in the following commands if you use a virtual environment (venv/virtenv).

 #.
-Upgrade pip before installing dependencies (recommended).
+Set up a virtual environment in which to install the dependencies

    .. code-block:: bash

-      pip install --user --upgrade pip
+      python3 -m venv ./venv
+      . ./venv/bin/activate

 #.
 Clone required parts of Ansible Core for the docs build.